SheePop-dev/trivia-master-gulpin/README.md

 ## How to Play

 Just open `index.html` in your browser and you're good to go!
-No build steps, no dependencies—pure vanilla JavaScript.
+No build steps, no dependencies pure vanilla JavaScript.

 1. Wait for the question to be read aloud
 2. Click one of the four answer buttons